-Similarly, the Chinese central bank has also announced a digital currency project.
+The Chinese central bank is one of the earliest to luanche a digital currency on a pilot basis.
 In this context, it is interesting to learn how different will be the central bank digital currency from their commercial cousins – virtual currencies and crypto currencies.

 What is central bank digital currency?